Discover the Best Places to See Florida's Manatees

 South Florida Museum, Bradenton (Snooty, the resident manatee is the oldest known in captivity)

 One important thought about your manatee adventure.
 Call ahead if you are hoping to see manatees in a natural setting.
 Most parks or outfitters will tell you if they have been spotted that day.
-The unpredictability of weather can make the sightings erratic, so it saves time to check.

 If you’re not able to get out before the end of spring, take heart, manatees are still present in Florida.
 If you are on a boat, and particularly a kayak, you are more than likely to see manatees throughout the year but they will be in stealth mode, quietly grazing in the shallows of rivers, the Gulf of Mexico or the Atlantic seaboard.